rog22rz/thrive-webserver/README.md

 [![Go Version](https://img.shields.io/badge/go-v1.16-blue)](https://golang.org/)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)

-TLDR: This is a webserver that has been designed to post a new item to a Webflow CMS when it receives a POST from a weflow webhook.
+TLDR: This is a webserver that has been designed to POST a new item to a Webflow CMS when it receives a POST from a Webflow webhook.

 ## About